-William Young, chair Epistemology and philosophy in literature Lance Factor (on leave 2007-2008) Philosophy of science, American philosophy Brandon E. Polite Philosophy of music Daniel Wack Aesthetics, ethics, philosophy of film
+Lance Factor, chair Philosophy of science, American philosophy Daniel Wack Aesthetics, ethics, philosophy of film William Young Epistemology and philosophy in literature

-Frederick Hord, Black Studies
+Jason Helfer, Educational Studies Frederick Hord, Black Studies

 As a source of synthetic vision, philosophy offers alternatives for integrating a student's diversified experiences.
 As a source of critical analysis, it equips the student with a variety of methodological skills.
 As a source of self-knowledge, it provides the student with ample occasions for personal examination of presuppositions, values, goals, and beliefs.